alorence/django-modern-rpc/docs/misc/faq.rst

 Is it possible to return model instances?
 -----------------------------------------
-No. RPC protocols only support primitive types (strings, integers, floats, booleans, None) and collections (lists, dicts).
+No. RPC protocols only support a limited set of types: scalars (strings, integers, floats, booleans, None), collections (lists, dicts) and a few special types such as dates and binary data.
+See :ref:`Types support` for the full list.
 You have to convert model instances to serializable types yourself, for example by returning a dictionary:

 .. code-block:: python